7 min

 Domotz Onboarding Guide: Setting up Domotz within your Free Trial Period

-The Domotz Onboarding Guide on how to get started with Domotz, will help you deploy Domotz in your first network as quickly and efficiently as possible, with the purpose of evaluating the Domotz service during the trial period (POC).
+The Domotz Onboarding Guide will help you deploy Domotz in your network quickly and efficiently, with the purpose of evaluating the Domotz service during the trial period (POC).

-Once deployed you will be able to:
+Once deployed, you will be able to:

-• Discover all the devices on your network
+- Discover all the devices on your network

-• Get a network topology
+- Get a network topology

-• Create/Manage Alerts on your network devices
+- Create/Manage Alerts on your network devices

-Note that this article on how to get started with Domotz focuses on quick set-up for testing purposes during the trial phase.
+Note that this article on focuses on a quick set-up for testing purposes during the trial phase.
 It assumes the account owner is configuring the system and no team members are added.
 We hope you enjoy the Domotz Onboarding Guide!

 To start off with how to get started with Domotz, it’s important to know what we do.
-Domotz is a cloud-based service that continuously and securely communicates with a network agent.
+Domotz is a cloud-based service that continuously and securely communicates with a network collector.
 The cloud service is where information about the network you are monitoring is stored and accessed.
-Accessing your network information is doing through the Domotz application, which can be hosted on Windows or Mac OS, as well as your favorite web browser, or even iOS and Android mobile devices.
+Accessing your network information is done through the Domotz application, which can be hosted on Windows or Mac OS, as well as your favorite web browser, or even iOS and Android mobile devices.

 Step 1) Domotz Account Creation